EzzElddin-AbdAllah/task-management-app-with-timer/README.md

 ## Introduction

 This repository contains a Task Management App built with Node.js, Next.js, and MongoDB.
-The application is Dockerized for easy deployment and development.
+The application uses **npm workspaces** for monorepo management and is also Dockerized for easy deployment.

 ## Features